DuduNord/kalliope-todotxt/README.md

 Refer to the return value part of this page to understand what else you can use in the ```task``` object.

+Many other example are in this repository for a french phone book

 ## Additional links